Brown sugar glazed ham is a delicious balance of sweet and savory, with a sticky glaze that caramelizes beautifully in the oven. 👇👇

 STEP 3: Make The Glaze

 While ham is cooking you can make the glaze.
-In a saucepan over medium heat, melt ½ cup butter with 1 cup brown sugar, ½ cup honey, ¼ cup orange juice, 2 tablespoon dijon mustard, 1 teaspoon cinnamon, and ½ tsp ground cloves.
+In a saucepan over medium heat, melt ½ cup butter with 1 cup brown sugar, ½ cup honey, ¼ cup orange juice, 2 Tbsp dijon mustard, 1 tsp cinnamon, and ½ tsp ground cloves.
 Stir together so that brown sugar dissolves.

 Bring to a simmer and cook for about 3-4 minutes until slightly thickened.
 Stir often so sugar doesn't burn.
 Remove from heat and set aside to cool.
 The consistency will thicken as it cools down.